Tax guide

 How to Build a Tax-Ready Document Vault with MyeCA

-The ideal folder structure
+The folder structure that works

 FolderWhat to store